By Rob Shaul

 Prior, companies like Cabela’s made waterproof, camouflage clothes, but the focus was mid-western-style tree stand hunting – the clothes were heavy, and not of the highest quality.

-If the years since Sitka changed the perception, things have accelerated.
+Over the years since Sitka changed the perception, things have accelerated.
 Sitka was since purchased by Gore, and several new high-end backcountry clothing companies have started up.
 Most recently, I saw Under Armor is now making high end, light, backcountry hunting gear.

 I’ve updated and improved our Backcountry Hunting Plan four times over the years – folding into it all we’ve learned working with mountaineers climbing in the Tetons and Himalaya and soldiers training for special forces selections.
 The current version (4) was just updated in March, 2017.